 - Perform other duties as assigned.

-- Directly or indirectly supervises two professional positions, and may be responsible for supervising student employees or student interns
+- Directly or indirectly supervises two professional positions, and may be responsible for supervising student employees or student interns.

-- Masters degree in accounting, finance, business or a relevant field, with eight years
+- Masters degree in accounting, finance, business or a relevant field, with eight years of relevant experience.

-- Bachelors degree in accounting, finance, business or a relevant field, with twelve years of relevant experience in lieu of a Masters degree
+- Bachelors degree in accounting, finance, business or a relevant field, with twelve years of relevant experience in lieu of a Masters degree.

 - Financial experience in nonprofit higher education, nonprofit organizations, educational organizations, government, or government agencies.